usnistgov/800-63-3/sp800-63a/sec4_ial.md

 Collection of PII SHALL be limited to the minimum necessary to resolve to a unique identity record.
 See [Section 5.1](#resolve) for general resolution requirements.

 #### 4.5.2.
-Evidence Requirements
+Evidence Collection Requirements

-See [Section 5.2, Identity Evidence Validation](#validate) for more information on acceptable identity evidence.
+See [Section 5.2.1.
+Identity Evidence Quality Requirements](#evidence-quality) for more information on acceptable identity evidence.

 - Two (2) or more pieces of SUPERIOR evidence; **OR**
-- One (1) piece of SUPERIOR evidence and one (1) piece of STRONG evidence **if** the issuing source of the evidence, during its identity proofing event, confirmed the claimed identity by collecting two (2) or more forms of SUPERIOR or STRONG evidence; **OR**
+- One (1) piece of SUPERIOR evidence and one (1) piece of STRONG evidence **if** the issuing source of the evidence, during its identity proofing event, confirmed the claimed identity by collecting two (2) or more forms of SUPERIOR or STRONG evidence **AND** the CSP validates the evidence directly with the issuing source; **OR**
 - Two (2) pieces of STRONG evidence plus one (1) piece of FAIR evidence.

 #### 4.5.3.
 Validation Requirements

-See [Section 5.2, Identity Evidence Validation](#validate) for more information on acceptable identity evidence.
+See [Section 5.2.2.
+Validating Identity Evidence](#evidence_validation") for more information on validating identity evidence.

 - Each piece of evidence must be validated with a process that is able to achieve the same strength as the evidence presented.
 For example, if two forms of STRONG identity evidence are presented, each evidence will be validated at a strength of STRONG.
 - Validation against a third party data service SHALL only be used for one piece of presented identity evidence.